 - Dynamic individual who has energy and enthusiasm

-Considering you have the qualifications, you should add some of these keywords into your resume if they’re not already there.
+Assuming you have the qualifications, skills, and experience, you should add some of these keywords into your resume if they’re not already there.

-Some of the keywords you would want to add are:
+Some of the keywords you would want to add in your resume are:

 - Image retouching